-- (a) disclosure of the information could reasonably be expected to do any of the following: - (i) promote open discussion of public affairs and enhance the government's accountability; - (iv) ensure effective oversight of expenditure of public funds;
+- (a) disclosure of the information could reasonably be expected to do any of the following: - (i) promote open discussion of public affairs and enhance the government's accountability; and - (iv) ensure effective oversight of expenditure of public funds.

-I consider that release of the Cabinet Decision may contribute to open discussion of public affairs and enhance the government's accountability and also allow the expenditure of public money to be scrutinised.
-I consider there is a public interest in the subject of this brief and its release would increase transparency and accountability of the Directorate.
+I consider that release of the Cabinet Decision may contribute to open discussion of public affairs and enhance the government's accountability and would also allow the expenditure of public money to be scrutinised.
+I consider there is a public interest in the subject of the decision, and I am satisfied that its release would increase transparency and accountability of the government.